 For more information regarding DBE Certification, please refer to: http://www.omwbe.wa.gov.

 Disadvantaged Business Enterprise Support Services Program

-Disadvantaged Business Enterprise (DBE) Support Services is a federally funded program designed to help those DBEs wishing to work on WSDOT highway projects.
-Support services are available only to DBEs who are certified in the highway construction industry to include construction companies, consultants and Regular Dealers.
-WSDOT is presently revising the DBE Support Services Program to operate as a Long Term Business Development Program.
-Information regarding the new program will be posted as soon as it’s available.
+The federally-funded Disadvantaged Business Enterprise (DBE) Support Services Program was put in place to help DBEs wishing to work on WSDOT highway projects.
+Support services are available only to DBEs who are certified in the highway construction industry to include: construction companies, consultants, manufacturers and regular dealers.

 DBE Advisory Group

 DBE Advisory Group has been formed by WSDOT on July 1, 2011.
 This group is comprised of community and trade based organizations, representing both prime contractors, consultants, subcontractors and sub-consultants (DBE and non-DBE).
 Together the members have a broad perspective and provide meaningful insight into the operation of the DBE Program.
 This group provides WSDOT with direct market insight into how the DBE Program is affecting the citizens and more specifically contractors and consultants of Washington State.
 The guidance provided by this group is taken into consideration as new operating processes and procedures are developed and implemented.
 WSDOT Office of Equal Opportunity is thankful for the time and consideration each of the members takes into increasing the successfulness of WSDOT’s DBE Program.
 See the DBE Advisory Group roster (pdf 95 kb).